-The three-year pilot program has been established to help address resource gaps that sectors are facing, and to help businesses attract and retain global talent.
-The program will also support population growth, help to develop a skilled workforce, and increase employment rates in the region.
+The three-year pilot program allows designated local employers to identify, recruit and retain global talent.
+The program also has the goals of supporting population growth, developing a skilled workforce, and increasing employment rates in the region.

-The pilot program forms part of an overall Atlantic Growth Strategy that will focus on the following five priority areas:
+The pilot program forms part of an overall Atlantic Growth Strategy that is focused on the following five priority areas:

 - skilled workforce and immigration;